datacommonsorg/data/scripts/us_epa/superfund/sites/tar_creek/README.md

 The data on the level of contamination at the site is measured through several sampling wells that are situated within and around the site in the cities of [Picher](https://en.wikipedia.org/wiki/Picher,_Oklahoma) and [Cardin](https://en.wikipedia.org/wiki/Cardin,_Oklahoma).
 The measurement of contamination levels are published in the 5-year review report mandated by the EPA to monitor the clean up in superfund sites.

 #### How to get the dataset:
 For Tar Creek, the 5-year review reports are available as PDF reports at [cumulis.epa.gov](https://cumulis.epa.gov/supercpad/SiteProfiles/index.cfm?fuseaction=second.scs&id=0601269&doc=Y&colid=33990&region=06&type=SC).
-While the EPA data source is preferred, you can also find these reports at the [Oklahoma Department of Environmental Quality](https://applications.deq.ok.gov/superfundweb/default.aspx?epaid=OKD980629844) page for Tar Creek.

-The PDFs are fairly large and requires a pre-processing step to extract the tabular data from the reports, we use [`tabula-py`](https://github.com/chezou/tabula-py) to extract tabular data.

-**NOTE:** The extraction of tabular data with `tabula-py` works only for the PDFs downloaded from [cumulis.epa.gov](https://cumulis.epa.gov/supercpad/SiteProfiles/index.cfm?fuseaction=second.scs&id=0601269&doc=Y&colid=33990&region=06&type=SC).
+The [Oklahoma Department of Environmental Quality](https://applications.deq.ok.gov/superfundweb/default.aspx?epaid=OKD980629844) page for Tar Creek has the same reports but are not preferred since the tables are encoded as images which are difficult to extract and process.

+We use [`tabula-py`](https://github.com/chezou/tabula-py) to extract tabular data from the PDF files by specifying the page numbers of interest and setting two boolean flags namely: `stream` and `guess` to `True`.
+This is taken care by the [`process_report2020.py`](process_report2020.py) script.

 To simplify future look-up to reproduce the extracted data, please use the following table.